alexander-varljen/alexander-varljen.github.io/README.md

 with the written description of the artifact titled "Artifact Enhancement One: Banking Program" found on my GitHub Pages webpage.

+The file marked "artifactoneimage.jpg" is a Flowchart for the Python banking program in "artifactone.zip".

 More may be added to this readme in the future...